About UsCountry Montessori School has been serving the Montessori community since 1989.

 - Intrinsic motivation and freedom within limits

-- Mixed age grouping that stresses cooperation and collaboration in a community setting.
+- Mixed age grouping that focus on cooperation and collaboration in a community setting.

-As an extension of our founding philosophy, parents are required to be involved in the school’s community as volunteers.
+As an extension of our founding philosophy, parents are required to be involved in the school’s community through parent participation.
 We believe their participation is vital to the success of their children’s education.

 Country Montessori School is committed to maintaining its leadership in Montessori education.
 Our mission as educators and parents is to foster independent, confident, academically prepared, and socially responsible citizens, who will be lifelong learners and problem solvers.
 We will grow and evolve to meet the needs of our children, parents, and community.

-Country Montessori School has a dedicated staff of teachers, assistants, enrichment, and administrative personnel who are passionate about and committed to the academic, social, emotional, and physical development of our students.
+- Dedicated staff of teachers, assistants, enrichment, and administrative personnel who are committed to the academic, social, emotional, and physical development of our students.

-Open communication, teamwork, peer coaching, and continuous education in child/brain development and Montessori credentialing are core values of the Country Montessori employee team.
+- Open communication, teamwork, peer coaching, and continuous education in child/brain development and Montessori credentialing are core values

-Country Montessori has a strong legacy of promoting from within and providing personal and professional growth opportunities for employees who are dedicated to guiding children in an authentic Montessori environment.
-The average tenure of our teaching staff at CMS is 10 years with many of them having started as assistants in our school.
+- We have a strong legacy of promoting from within and providing personal and professional growth opportunities for employees who are dedicated to guiding children in an authentic Montessori environment.

 Staff development is a priority for the CMS Administration as our school’s strength and success depends on our people, our program, and the partnership we build with our parents.